Jolly Harbour, Antigua & Barbuda

 What do expats in Jolly Harbour appreciate most about the local culture?

 "Expats in Jolly Harbour, often express appreciation for the friendly and welcoming nature of the local people.
 They love the laid-back, relaxed lifestyle that is a significant part of the local culture.
 The vibrant and colourful local festivals, such as Carnival, are also a highlight for many expats.
 They also appreciate the rich history and heritage of the island, which is reflected in the local architecture and traditions.
 The local cuisine, featuring fresh seafood and tropical fruits, is another aspect of the culture that expats enjoy.
 The beautiful natural environment, including the stunning beaches and clear blue waters, is also highly valued.
-Lastly, the sense of community and the safety of the island are often mentioned as positive aspects of living in Jolly Harbour," wrote one member in Jolly Harbour.
+Lastly, the sense of community and the safety of the island are often mentioned as positive aspects of living in Jolly Harbour," commented one expat who made the move to Jolly Harbour.

 What do expats find most challenging?

 "Expats in Jolly Harbour often find the laid-back, "island time" pace of life challenging to adjust to, especially if they are used to a fast-paced, highly scheduled lifestyle.
 The local dialect, which is a mix of English and Creole, can also be difficult to understand for those not familiar with it.
 Some expats may also find it challenging to navigate the local bureaucracy, which can be slow and inefficient.
 The high cost of living and limited availability of certain goods and services can also be a challenge.
-Additionally, while the local culture is generally friendly and welcoming, some expats may experience a sense of being an outsider or feel a lack of privacy in the small, close-knit community," wrote a member in Jolly Harbour.
+Additionally, while the local culture is generally friendly and welcoming, some expats may experience a sense of being an outsider or feel a lack of privacy in the small, close-knit community," explained one expat living in Jolly Harbour, Antigua & Barbuda.

 Is there a lot of crime in Jolly Harbour?